Akshit-Patel/Akshit-Patel/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am an Electronics and Instrumentation student at Birla Institute of Technology and Science, Pilani, currently in my 3rd year.
-My main interest lies in the control theory and multi-agent aerial robotic systems and its applications.
+My main interest lies in control theory and multi-agent aerial robotic systems and its applications.
 I have experience in designing and developing different types of systems.
 I love to simulate different systems and test algorithms on those.
-I am also proficient in image processing and ROS.
+I have experience with robotics simulation involving tools like ROS and Gazebo and MATLAB.
 Having research experience I am well versed with the process of any research with proficiency in technical writings which is very important for any research.